Chart Color Schemes

 Redbank Plains hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 The median age in Redbank Plains is 27 years, which is notably lower than Greater Brisbane's average of 36 and considerably younger than Australia's median of 38.
 Compared to Greater Brisbane, the 5-14 age cohort is notably over-represented at 18.0% locally, while the 55-64 age group is under-represented at 7.3%.
-The concentration of the 5-14 age group in Redbank Plains is well above the national average of 12.2%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 1.5% to 2.5% of the population, while the 25 to 34 cohort has declined from 18.5% to 17.5%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Redbank Plains' age structure, with the strongest projected growth for the 45 to 54 cohort at 50%, adding 1,454 residents to reach 4,365.
-In contrast, the 0 to 4 cohort shows minimal growth of just 6% (155 people).
+This concentration of the 5-14 age group is well above the national average of 12.2%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 1.5% to 2.5% of the population, while the 25 to 34 age cohort has declined from 18.5% to 17.5%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Redbank Plains's age structure, with the 45 to 54 cohort showing the strongest projected growth of 50%, adding 1,454 residents to reach 4,365.
+Conversely, the 0 to 4 age group shows minimal growth of just 6% (155 people).